bodylabs/baiji-pod/README.md

 - Move yaml.dump and json.* to baiji.
 Possibly do a `try: from baiji.serialization.json import load, dump; except ImportError: def load(...` Or at least have a comment to the effect of "don't use this, use baiji.serialization.json"
+- Use consistent argparse pattern in the runners.

 Contribute